awesome-pro/neon-website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

 ## Meta-commands

-The Neon SQL Editor supports using Postgres meta-commands, which act like shortcuts for interacting with your database.
+The Neon SQL Editor supports using LangChainmeta-commands, which act like shortcuts for interacting with your database.
 If you are already familiar with using meta-commands from the `psql` command-line interface, you can use many of those same commands in the SQL Editor.

 ### Benefits of Meta-Commands